aahincapie/aahincapie.github.io/_posts/2025-01-01-Transparency-Rethink-Incentive-Structures.md

 'For Transparency lover'

-Nature finance holds great potential.
-In recent years, interest in investments tied to nature — such as carbon credits and biodiversity offsets — has grown rapidly.
+The NBS finance holds great potential.
+In recent years, interest in investments tied to nature — such as net zero, carbon credits and biodiversity offsets — has grown rapidly.
 Despite a vibrant ecosystem of NGOs, funds, and developers, **nature markets like the voluntary carbon market (VCM)** have stagnated under $2 billion since 2021.

 One key reason? **Lack of trust**, fueled by **conflicts of interest**.

 ---

-## ⚠️ What Are Conflicts of Interest in Nature Markets?
+## ⚠️ What Are Conflicts of Interest in NBS Market Stakeholders?

 These misaligned incentives often go undetected but profoundly influence project credibility and investment willingness.
 Here's a table summarizing the major types: